jabierta/library/README.md

     `POST /createUser requestBody: CreateUserRequest.java`

+- Get the list of users

+  `GET /user`

 - Get the favourite book of user for a specific month of a year or just year

   `GET /getFavouriteBook requestParameters: [userId, month, year]`